AdaCore/gnatstudio/docs/users_guide/environment.rst

 .. index:: suggestions
 .. index:: submitting bugs

-If you would like to make suggestions about GPS, or if you encountered a bug, please report it to `mailto:report@gnat.com <mailto:report@gnat.com>`_ if you are a supported user, and to `mailto:gps-devel@lists.act-europe.fr
+If you'd like to make suggestions about GPS, or if you encounter a bug, please report it to `mailto:report@gnat.com <mailto:report@gnat.com>`_ if you are a supported user, and to `mailto:gps-devel@lists.act-europe.fr
 <mailto:gps-devel@lists.act-europe.fr>`_ otherwise.

-Please try to include a detailed description of the problem, including sources to reproduce it if possible/needed, and/or a scenario describing the actions performed to reproduce the problem, as well as the tools (e.g *debugger*, *compiler*, *call graph*) involved.
+Please try to include a detailed description of the problem, including sources to reproduce it if needed, and/or a scenario describing the actions performed to reproduce the problem as well as lising all the tools (e.g *debugger*, *compiler*, *call graph*) involved.

 The files :file:`$HOME/.gps/log` may also bring some useful information when reporting a bug.

-In case GPS generates a bug box, the log file will be kept under a separate name (:file:`$HOME/.gps/log.<pid>` so that it does not get erased by further sessions.
+If GPS generates a bug box, the log file is kept under a separate name (:file:`$HOME/.gps/log.<pid>` so it does not get erased by further sessions.
 Be sure to include the right log file when reporting a bug box.